Generic Name: mesalamine

-In two domestic placebo-controlled trials involving over 600 ulcerative colitis patients, adverse events were fewer in Pentasa® (mesalamine)-treated patients than in the placebo group (Pentasa 14% vs placebo 18%) and were not dose-related.
-Events occurring at 1% or more are shown in the table below.
+In two domestic placebo-controlled trials involving over 600 ulcerative colitis patients, adverse events were fewer in Pentasa (mesalamine)-treated patients than in the placebo group (Pentasa 14% vs placebo 18%) and were not dose-related.
+Events occurring in more than 1% are shown in the table below.
 Of these, only nausea and vomiting were more frequent in the Pentasa group.
 Withdrawal from therapy due to adverse events was more common on placebo than Pentasa (7% vs 4%).

 |Table 1.
 Adverse Events Occurring in More than 1% of Either Placebo or Pentasa Patients in Domestic Placebo-controlled Ulcerative Colitis Trials.
 (Pentasa Comparison to Placebo)|

 Clinical laboratory measurements showed no significant abnormal trends for any test, including measurement of hematological, liver, and kidney function.